 2. Head up high

 Head up to the roof of the 66-storey Rockefeller skyscraper, to the Top of the Rock Observation Deck, which offers sweeping unobstructed views right across the city, including Central Park.
 Make your way up and peer down on the streets of New York, lit up with its gorgeous sparkling Christmas lights.

 Its location right in the heart of midtown means it’s also surrounded by some of the best shopping, dining and entertainment in the city.

 For other unforgettable views, the Rock is in competition with nearby Empire State Building, a 102-storey Art Deco tower in central Manhattan and the One World Observatory on the top of the One World Trade Center.
 It’s worth a slightly stomach-dropping lift ride to get to the 102nd floor for the breathtaking 360-degree views of the city’s iconic skyline and surrounding waterways.

 Christmas in New York just isn't Christmas without ice-skating.
-Most of us can probably name two or three rinks off the top of our heads but you might be surprised to find there are 15 different venues this holiday season.
+Most of us can probably name two or three rinks off the top of our heads but you might be surprised to find there are 15 different venues across the city.

 Bryant Park is a holiday haven.
 It morphs into a winter wonderland that includes a free admission ice skating rink, cute market stalls and a bar.